wearefine/fae/docs/index.md

 ### fae_display_field

 Fae uses `fae_display_field` in a our table views.
-Defining it as a class method that returns the value of one or multpile attributes is required for those tables to display properly.
+Defining it as a class method that returns the value of one or multiple attributes is required for those tables to display properly.

 If the model is generated, then it will use `name` or `title` by default.